sailscastshq/docs.sailscasts.com/docs/wish/github.md

 }
 ```

-The above is an actual real world use case of wish in [https://sailscasts.com](https://sailscasts.com).
+The above is an actual real world use case of Wish in [https://sailscasts.com](https://sailscasts.com).
 You can perform any business logic you want.

 There you have it, a GitHub OAuth flow with just two routes and one line of code each to both redirect to GitHub and get the OAuth user details.